Lord's Resistance Army insurgency: Renewed fighting (2008–present)

 Between 28 and 31 December 2014, LRA perpetrated three attacks in the area of Dungu, DRC.
 Two people were wounded in the aftermath of an attack on Faradje, the village of Mangasaba was looted, and a merchant from Kiliwa was also robbed by the guerrillas.

 On 9 January 2015, LRA's second in command Dominic Ongwen surrendered to US troops stationed in CAR.
+He claimed to have defected from the Ugandan rebellion.
+U.S. State Department spokeswoman Jennifer Psaki commented saying, " his defection would be a historic blow to the LRA's command structure."

 On 15 January 2015, LRA rebels conducted a number of kidnappings in the villages of Bulumasi and Pangali, Bondo territory, DRC.
 A total of 10 people were taken hostage during the incident.

 On 21 January 2015, LRA militants killed three FARDC soldiers in the aftermath of an ambush conducted at the town of Nangume in the vicinity of Wando, DRC.
 Dozens of civilians were wounded, three were abducted and two hundred families were also displaced from the area following raids LRA militants.

 On 5 February 2015, a band of twenty suspected LRA guerrillas abducted eight people and engaged in looting in the villages of Dizaga and Digba, DRC.

 On 16 February 2015, LRA guerrillas killed three people and injured four others, on Road IV, located in the Dungu territory, DRC.

 On 12 April 2015, a total of 8 FARDC soldiers went missing in action, following a LRA ambush outside the Mangbangu village, DRC.
 An unidentified corpse was found in the area, a day after the incident.

 On 30 March 2017, the United States Military announced it was ending its anti-LRA campaign, Operation Observant Compass.

 On an unspecified date in April 2017, a United States special forces soldier shot and killed an LRA fighter who drew a weapon on the American.
 The American had been escorting an African Union peacekeeper when the incident occurred.

 On 19 April 2017, Uganda announced that it would begin withdrawing forces from the Central African Republic where it has been trying to hunt down Joseph Kony in the country for 9 years.

 On 6 May 2021, LRA commander Dominic Ongwen was sentenced to 25 years in Ugandan prison over war crimes and crimes against humanity in Uganda.

+On 7 April 2024 Russian mercenaries from the Wagner Group conducted an operation in the Haute-Kotto prefecture near the town of Sam Ouandja to apprehend the leader of the Lord's Resistance Army, Joseph Kony.
+While managing to kill some fighters, the operation failed to find the group leader due to him earlier leaving for another base.